 All units are equipped with an exterior shower.
-This shower consists of a shower hose, shower head, and water valve inside a lockable exterior door.
+This shower consists of a shower hose, shower head, and water valves inside a lockable exterior door.
 Water is supplied by the pump or city water hookup.
-The shower head/hose assembly is stored inside the rear doors.
-To use: insert the hose into the wall inlet, pull back slightly to verify it is securely connected.
+To use: insert the hose into the inlet, pull back slightly to verify it is securely connected.
 Press the spout button and rotate the faucet handles to the desired temperature.
-To remove hose assembly, hold back the water inlet fitting while simultaneously pulling out on the hose fitting.
+To remove the hose assembly, hold back the water inlet fitting while simultaneously pulling out on the hose fitting.
 Be sure to press the spout button to relieve any residual pressure before removing the hose.